thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 };
 ```

-This function takes a particular number (`labelIndex`, corresponding to a label) and translates it to a one hot encoding, given some number of classes (`classLength`).
+This function takes a particular number (`labelIndex`, a number that corresponds to a label) and translates it to a one hot encoding, given some number of classes (`classLength`).
 We can use the function with the following bit of code, that first builds a mapping of numbers-to-labels off the incoming array of labels, and then builds a Tensor containing those one-hot encoded labels:

 ```
 function getLabelsAsObject(labels) {